 In many circles, LaPorte County has become known as the festival capital of Northern Indiana because, regardless of the season, there’s bound to be an award-winning festival going on somewhere.

-Almost every weekend, year-round, you will find a different celebration happening at the International Friendship Gardens in Michigan City.
-Twice a year in Rolling Prairie, the Prairie Pride Folk Art Show at Fawn Run Farm showcases handcrafted folk art and garden goods.
+Almost every weekend, year-round, you will find a different celebration happening at the Friendship Botanic Gardens in Michigan City.
 For more than two decades, folks living in the southern reaches of the county have enjoyed good, family fun at the annual Mill Pond Festival in Union Mills.
+The HannaFest also celebrates the history, culture and people of that small, friendly community.

 Another long-standing tradition in LaPorte County is the LaPorte Sunflower Fair, a terrific one-day festival for the whole family.
 One of the state’s premier fall events, the Wanatah Scarecrow Festival features one of the largest local craft fairs in the state, as well as great food and fun.
-The most highly lauded festival in LaPorte County—with national awards and visits from throughout the Midwest–is the annual glowing winter wonderland.
+The most highly lauded festival in LaPorte County - with national awards and visits from throughout the Midwest - is the annual Washington Park Festival of Lights.